-- I am an Assistant Professor of Modern South Asian Religions at the University of Arizona, but currently (2016-17) on leave as a Visiting Research Fellow at Ruhr University.
-I received my Ph.D. in Religion from the University of Florida) in 2014 in Asian Religions.
-I specialize in religion in South Asia, especially Hinduism.
-My research specialties span religion and state-formation in medieval and colonial India to contemporary transnational aspects of Hinduism.
-I am currently working on a book project, The Goddess and the King: Reimagining Divinity and Polity in Early Modern South India, in which I examine how the early modern court of Mysore reenvisioned notions of kingship, territory, and religion, especially through articulations of devotion to their tutelary deity Cāmuṇḍēśvari within their genealogical material.
-I also have publications and continuing research interests related to a broad range of contemporary topics, including ecological issues and sacred geography in India; South Asian diaspora communities; and material and popular cultures that arise as a result of globalization—especially South Asian religions as portrayed in comic books and graphic novels.
-I teach courses on Hinduism, Indian religions, and method and theory of Religious Studies.
+Caleb Simmons (Ph.D. in Religion, University of Florida) specializes in religion in South Asia, especially Hinduism.
+His research specialties span religion and political theology in medieval and early modern India to contemporary transnational aspects of Hinduism.
+His forthcoming book, Devotional Sovereignty: Kingship and Religion in Colonial India (OUP 2019), examines how the early modern courts of Mysore articulated sovereignty, territory, and religion, specifically through royal devotion.
+He also has publications and continuing research interests related to a broad range of contemporary topics, including ecological issues and sacred geography in India; South Asian diaspora communities; and material and popular cultures that arise as a result of globalization—especially South Asian religions as portrayed in comic books and graphic novels.
+He teaches courses on Hinduism, Indian religions, and method and theory of Religious Studies.